HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2018-02-21-continuous-releases.md

 So with no very little extra work, every code change triggers a new release, and it's usually available within half an hour of merging the pull request.

-The current system isn't perfect, and it wouldn't scale to a more active team.
+This exact system might not scale to larger teams.
-In particular, you can't merge new features until the code in master has been released -- you get conflicts around `RELEASE.rst`.
+In particular, you can't merge new features until the code in master has been released -- you get conflicts around `RELEASE.rst` -- so you can only merge one pull request at a time.
+And in Hypothesis, we never backport bugfixes to old major or minor releases -- you'd need some changes to support that.

-Because Hypothesis only has one full-time contributor, and everybody else works on it in their free time, we don't create patches fast enough for this to be a problem.
+But Hypothesis only has one full-time contributor, and everybody else works on it in their free time, we don't create patches fast enough for this to be a problem.
-If you wanted to use this in a more active team, you'd need some changes.
+For us, it works exceptionally well.

 [phd]: http://www.drmaciver.com/2017/04/life-changes-announcement-academia-edition/
 [recent]: https://github.com/HypothesisWorks/hypothesis-python/pull/1101